 When to see fall colors in Stowe, Vermont

-Stowe is another location that sees a longer fall color season, with some leaves reaching their peak colors in early September and others making the change towards the end of October.
+Stowe is another location that sees a longer fall color season, with some leaves reaching their peak colors in early September and others making the change toward the end of October.
 Generally speaking, the best time to visit Stowe, Vermont for fall foliage is during the last week of September and the first couple weeks of October.
+With such a long fall color season, you’ll have lots of time to explore the state and embark on scenic drives.

 Taos, New Mexico

-A southwestern location like New Mexico probably isn’t the first place that comes to mind when you’re thinking about crisp fall air and autumn colors, but Taos offers some truly stunning views and plenty of ways to enjoy them.
+A southwestern location like New Mexico probably isn’t the first place that comes to mind when you’re thinking about crisp fall air and autumn colors, but the fall colors in Taos offer some truly stunning views and plenty of ways to enjoy them.
 With scenic drives down the Enchanted Circle Scenic Byway and even an autumn chairlift ride, it’s easy to find sightseeing and tourist attractions to accompany your fall color spectating.
 The Carson National Forest stretches through Taos, New Mexico and turns to golden shades of yellow and orange during the fall season.

 When to see fall colors in Taos, New Mexico